-In addition, graduates may use their AAS-T degrees as a transfer degree to the University of Washington's College of Forest Resources, or the University of Idaho's College of Natural Resources.
+In addition, graduates may use their AAS-T degrees as a transfer degree to the School of Environmental and Forest Sciences, College of the Environment, University of Washington and the College of Natural Resources at the University of Idaho.
 The AAS-T and ATA degrees may also be used to transfer to The Evergreen State College, Western Washington University-Fairhaven College, or Central Washington University-Information Technology and Administrative Management.
-Students who plan to transfer should first work with the Department Chair to develop a twoyear schedule of appropriate classes.
+Students who plan to transfer should first work with the Department Chair to develop a two-year schedule of appropriate classes.